nubispc/desire6g-so/README.md

 ### Contributing

-Contributions to the `msrv-main` application are welcome!
+Contributions to the `DESIRE6G` SO are welcome!
 Please feel free to open an issue or submit a pull request for any improvements or features you'd like to add.

 ### License